seancmonahan/dactyl-chimera-keyboard/docs/index.md

 #### But I use a full size keyboard!
 Where are my arrow keys and function row?

-Dactyl Chimera has almost as many keys as a 60% keyboard, depending on your thumb cluster choice.
-The thumb cluster should make layer access marginally more convenient, but I know that won't be good enough for everyone.
-Currently, the only keyboards I know of with an F-row and arrow keys are the keyboards that inspired the original Dactyl: the [Maltron](https://www.maltron.com/store/c34/Dual_hand_keyboards.html) and the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) Many projects are in the works, though; check these links out:
+Currently, the only keyboards I know of with an F-row and arrow keys are the keyboards that inspired the original Dactyl: the [Maltron](https://www.maltron.com/store/c34/Dual_hand_keyboards.html) and the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) Many exciting projects are in the works, check these links out:
 - Reddit User [RMTZ](https://www.reddit.com/user/rmTizi/)'s Naïve keyboard is in development.
 - MoErgo's [Glove80](https://geekhack.org/index.php?topic=114881.msg3086876) has a finalized design but has not gone into production yet.
 - ScarletSwordfish's beautiful(?)
 [AEK II Split](https://geekhack.org/index.php?topic=103804) requires parts from an old Apple keyboard and might end up being a personal project.